WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/colons.md

 ## Colons within sentences

 In general, when you use a colon in a sentence, lowercase the following word.
 To learn more, refer "Capitalization".

 **Examples**

-[tip] Recommended:  [/tip]
+[tip] Recommended: Things that are encouraged: overall simplicity of the document; brief and concise sentences; and using conditional phrases. [/tip]
-[tip] Recommended:  [/tip]
+[tip] Recommended: You have three options: copy the file, move it or delete it.  [/tip]

 **Exceptions**

 - Capitalize the word after the colon if it is a proper noun.
  **Example**

 - Capitalize the word after the colon if it is a quote.
  **Example**